 Safe within its intricately constructed home of dry leaf fragments and silk, the bagworm caterpillar grazes on the leaf surface leaving bald patches and a trail of frass.

 Pu’er, Yunnan, China

-See more Chinese moths on my Flickr site HERE…..
+See more Chinese butterflies and moths, pupae and their larvae on my Flickr site HERE…..